thephpleague/uri/README.md

 - the `BCMatch` extension or
 - a `64-bits` PHP version

-otherwise an exception will be thrown when attempting to convert a host as an IPv4 address.
+otherwise, an exception will be thrown when attempting to convert a host as an IPv4 address.

 Parsing or generating HTML related content requires the `dom` extension.